What is the Current Job Market like for Computer Network Administrators?

-The Cisco Certified Network Associate (CCNA) Routing and Switching certification is intended for entry-level network engineers.
+The Cisco Certified Network Associate (CCNA) Routing and Switching certifications are intended for entry-level network engineers.
 In general, CCNA certification serves a dual purpose: it increases and enhances your knowledge of networks while increasing the value of your employer’s network.
 It certifies that you have the knowledge and skills needed to install, configure, and operate medium-sized networks that are routed and switched.
-It also certifies your ability to troubleshoot network issues in this environment.
+In addition, it certifies your ability to troubleshoot network issues in this environment.

 5. Microsoft Certified Solutions Associate (MCSA Windows Server 2012)

-While the above provide an excellent foundation for any network administrator, mastery of Microsoft is essential.
-As a result, the successful network administrator should complete courses necessary for certification as a Microsoft Certified Solutions Associate (MCSA).
+While the above provides an excellent foundation for any network administrator, mastery of Microsoft is essential.
+As a result, the successful network administrator should complete the courses necessary for certification as a Microsoft Certified Solutions Associate (MCSA).

 When considering a certification program, it’s important to consider other services and opportunities available through a program.
 Most computer network administrator certification programs should offer some combination of the following in addition to your course of study: